 Sterling First Scam is a term that is familiar to almost all Australians.
-The recent drama created by this firm is not only unethical, but also criminal in nature to say the least.
-Founders of this firm had a shady past and every metric about their company was not reassuring.
+The recent drama created by this firm is not only unethical but also criminal in nature, to say the least.
+The founders of this firm had a shady past and every metric about their company was not reassuring.

 Legal proceedings are taking place and the authorities are now on high alert.
-Public strongly feels that the entire thing was rigged from the beginning.
+The public strongly feels that the entire thing was rigged from the beginning.
 However, until solid evidence comes to light, know that every theory is just a speculation and nothing more.